Soyuz TMA-6 spacecraft approaching the ISS.

 A Soyuz spacecraft has three main components.
-The orbital module at the front is an egg-shaped section, 2.2 x 2.7 m, that provides space for the cosmonauts to work in once they are in space.
-The descent module in the middle is a bell-shaped section, about 2.2 m long and 2.2 in diameter, in which the cosmonauts sit during launch and upon their return to Earth.
-The instrument module at the back is cylindrical and measures 2.7 m wide and 2.3 m long.
+The orbital module at the front is an egg-shaped section, 2.2 x 2.7 meters, that provides space for the cosmonauts to work in once they are in space.
+The descent module in the middle is a bell-shaped section, about 2.2 meters long and 2.2 in diameter, in which the cosmonauts sit during launch and upon their return to Earth.
+The instrument module at the back is cylindrical and measures 2.7 meters wide and 2.3 meters long.
 As the spacecraft evolved, more efficient electronics and navigation systems were added and the landing module interior was rearranged to make it more spacious.
 A version of Soyuz is being used as a crew rescue vehicle serving the International Space Station.

-Soyuz TMA modernized version of the T with improved power supplies, new parachutes, and extra space for equipment.
-It can carry an extra 200 kg into orbit and return up to 150 kg to Earth – 100 kg more than Soyuz T. First used with Mir, it remain in service ferrying cosmonauts, astronauts, and freight to and from the ISS.
+A modernized version of the T with improved power supplies, new parachutes, and extra space for equipment.
+It can carry an extra 200 kilograms into orbit and return up to 150 kilograms to Earth – 100 kilograms more than Soyuz T. First used with Mir, it remain in service ferrying cosmonauts, astronauts, and freight to and from the ISS.

 A specially adapted version of the Soyuz spacecraft to serve as an lifeboat for crew return to Earth in the event of an emergency aboard the ISS.